Technophobia: Use of modern technologies among Old Order Anabaptists

 Groups considered by some people to be technophobic are the Amish and other Old Order Anabaptists.
 The Amish follow a set of moral codes outlined in the Ordnung, which rejects the use of certain forms of technology for personal use.
 Donald B. Kraybill, Karen M. Johnson-Weiner, and Steven M. Nolt state in their book The Amish:

 More significantly the Amish modify and adapt technology in creative ways to fit their cultural values and social goals.
 Amish technologies are diverse, complicated and ever-changing.

-What the Amish do, is selective use of modern technologies in order to maintain their belief and culture.
+What the Amish do, is selective use of modern technologies (e.g. telephones) in order to maintain their belief and culture.

 Technophobia in arts

 Frankenstein's monster is often considered to be an early example of technophobic ideas in art.

 An early example of technophobia in fiction and popular culture is Mary Shelley's Frankenstein.

 Technophobia achieved commercial success in the 1980s with the movie The Terminator, in which a computer becomes self-aware, and decides to kill all humans.

 Shows such as Doctor Who have tackled the topic of technophobia – most specifically in the episode "The Robots of Death", with a character displaying a great fear of robots due to their lack of body language, described by the Fourth Doctor as giving them the appearance of "dead men walking".
 Series consultant Kit Pedler also used this fear as a basis for the inspiration of classic Doctor Who monsters the Cybermen, with the creatures being inspired by his own fear of artificial limbs becoming so common that it would become impossible to know when someone had stopped being a man and become simply a machine.

 Virtuosity (1995) speaks of a virtual serial killer who manages to escape to the real world.
 He goes on a rampage before he is stopped.
-This is a true technophobic movie in that its main plot is about technology gone wrong.
-It introduces a killer who blatantly destroys people.
+This is a true technophobic movie in that its main plot is about technology gone wrong by introducing a killer who blatantly destroys people.

 Avatar is exemplary of technology's hold on humans who are empowered by it and visually demonstrates the amount of terror it instills upon those native to the concept.
 It enforces the notion that foreign creatures from Pandora are not only frightened by technology, but it is something they loathe; its potential to cause destruction could exceed their very existence.
 In contrast, the film itself used advanced technology such as the stereoscope in order to give viewers the illusion of physically taking part in an experience that would introduce them to a civilization struggling with technophobia.

 A 1960 episode of The Twilight Zone called "A Thing About Machines" deals with one man's hatred for modern things such as electric razors, televisions, electric typewriters, and clocks.